thuijskens/thuijskens.github.io/_posts/2018-11-11-useful-code-is-production-code.md

   - An interesting customer-level feature (maybe an embedding) that explains some variance in a KPI.
   - Modelling pipelines that dump scores daily in a CRM database.

-There are many more, and they most of the outputs a data scientist produces.
+There are many more, and they cover most of the outputs a data scientist produces.
 Data scientists should therefore always strive to write production code.

+## Production code

 It is hard to give a general definition of what production code is, but in general data scientists should aim for their code to be: